Eurovision Song Contest 1974

-The voting system changed once more: 10 jury members in every country each awarded one point to their favorite song.
+The voting system changed once more: 10 jury members in every country each awarded one point to their favourite song.
 For the first time, a draw of lots was used to decide the order in which countries would give the results of their juries.
 However, it was the last time this method was used to cast the votes - from 1975 onwards, a new voting system would be implemented where the order of the jury votes followed the order of performance.

 About the winner

-Sweden won the song contest for the first time with the entry Waterloo, performed by pop legends ABBA.
-The song became a huge international hit and was the starting point of the outstanding career of the Swedish four.
-Over 30 years after it won, Waterloo was even voted the best Eurovision Song Contest song ever at the 50-year anniversary show Congratulations, in Copenhagen in the autumn of 2005.
-ABBA had actually tried to enter the 1973 Eurovision Song Contest already with the song Ring Ring, which later became a hit for them in many European countries - but they only reached the third place in the Swedish national selection.
-For their 1974 entry, the group hesitated a while before choosing Waterloo as they thought their other option Hasta Mañana would also be a suitable song for the contest.
-However, Hasta Mañana was basically sung by only one of the girls, Agnetha Fältskog, but ABBA wanted a song where all four members could give their vocals to.
+Sweden won the song contest for the first time with the entry Waterloo, performed by ABBA.
+The song became a huge international hit and was the starting point of their legendary international career.
+Over 30 years after it won, Waterloo was even voted the best Eurovision Song Contest song ever at the 50-year anniversary show Congratulations, in Copenhagen in autumn 2005.
+ABBA had actually tried to enter the 1973 Eurovision Song Contest with the song Ring Ring, which later became a hit for them in many European countries - but they only reached the third place in the Swedish national selection.
+For their 1974 entry, the group hesitated a while before choosing Waterloo as they thought their other option Hasta Mañana would be a more suitable song for the contest.
+However, Hasta Mañana was only really sung by only one of the girls, Agnetha Fältskog, and ABBA wanted a song where all four members could give their vocals to.

 Facts & figures